fereidani/recaptcha2/README.md

 ```

 **Form Element:**

-recaptcha.formElement() returns google standard form element for recaptcha which you can include in your html
+recaptcha.formElement() returns standard form element for reCAPTCHA which you should include in end of your html form element